gourabBD/memoralbum-client/README.md

-# Features:
+Features:
-1. Users can create their own account and can login
+# Users can create their own account and can login
-2. Users can upload and store images with title and also can delete images.
+# Users can upload and store images with title and also can delete images.

-# Client
+ Client

-React
+# React
-Hooks & ContextAPI
+#Hooks & ContextAPI
-JavaScript
+#JavaScript
-Tailwind
+#Tailwind
-imgbb(For uploading an image from the device and get the image address for the database)
+#imgbb(For uploading an image from the device and get the image address for the database)

-# Server (Microservice architecture)
+ Server

-NodeJs(Express)
+#NodeJs(Express)
-MongoDB
+#MongoDB
-JavaScript
+#JavaScript

-# External Plugins
+ External Plugins

-React router DOM
+#React router DOM
-imgbb
+#imgbb
-Environmental variables
+#Environmental variables
-Authentication system(Firebase)
+#Authentication system(Firebase)

 # Screen shots: